chobbs/Influxdb2-perl/README.md

-# InfluxDB2::FLUX - Experimental Perl Module to interact with InfluxData Flux API!
+# InfluxDB2::FLUX - Perl Module to interact with InfluxData!

 ## Not ready for production yet!